Gold Price Forecast 2026 & 2027: Analyst Targets & Outlook

 This article is for informational purposes only and does not constitute financial advice.
 Gold investments can fall as well as rise in value.
 Past performance is not indicative of future results.
 Analyst forecasts are speculative and have a poor historical track record of accuracy.
 Consider consulting a qualified financial advisor before making any investment decisions.

-Bottom line: Gold is still up roughly 35% year-on-year, but the “one-way trade” narrative is firmly over.
+Bottom line: Gold has given back much of its gain from the January peak, and the “one-way trade” narrative is firmly over.
 Volatility is the theme of 2026 so far.
 UK investors should read the sections below with that context in mind.

 Spot gold (USD/oz)